 If we read that a given drug is “40% effective in treating cancer,” another interpretation could be that the drug is 100% effective for patients with a certain genetic profile.
 However, genomic data is Big Data.
 The data in a single human genome includes approximately 20,000 genes.
 Stored in traditional data platforms, this is the equivalent of several hundred gigabytes.
 Combining each genome with one million variable DNA locations produces the equivalent of about 20 billion rows of data per person.

-Researchers at major universities and teaching hospitals are tackling that challenge with Hortonworks Data Platform as the cost-effective, reliable platform for storing genomic data and combining that with other data on demographics, trial outcomes, and real-time patient responses.
+Researchers at major universities and teaching hospitals are performing big data analytics in genomics with Hortonworks Data Platform as the cost-effective, reliable platform for storing genomic data and combining that with other data on demographics, trial outcomes, and real-time patient responses.
 They are adopting Hortonworks DataFlow to stream that data into HDP for real-time decisions and long-term cohort analyses.
 Connected Data Platforms help those doctors learn which drugs and treatments work best for groups of patients across the genetic spectrum.

 In a typical hospital setting, nurses do rounds and manually monitor patient vital signs.
 They may visit each bed every few hours to measure and record vital signs but the patient’s condition may decline between the time of scheduled visits.
 This means that caregivers often respond to problems reactively, in situations where arriving earlier may have made a huge difference in the patient’s wellbeing.

 New wireless sensors can capture and transmit patient vitals far more frequently than human beings can visit the bedside, and these measurements can stream into a Hadoop cluster.
 Caregivers can use these signals for real-time alerts to respond more promptly to unexpected changes.
-Over time, this data accumulates in HDP, feeding algorithms that proactively help predict the likelihood of an emergency even before it could be detected with a bedside visit.
+HDP uses this data accumulated over time for healthcare predictive analytics, feeding algorithms that proactively help predict the likelihood of an emergency even before it could be detected with a bedside visit.

 Patients with heart disease can be closely monitored while they are in a hospital, but when those patients go home, they may skip their medications or ignore dietary and self-care instructions given by their doctor when they left the hospital.

 Congestive heart failure causes fluid retention, which leads to weight gain.
 In one innovative program at UC Irvine Health, patients could return home with a wireless scale and weigh themselves at regular intervals.
-Algorithms running in Hortonworks determined unsafe weight gain thresholds and alerted a physician to see the patient proactively, before an emergency re-admittance was necessary.
+Algorithms running in Hortonworks’ healthcare predictive analytics determined unsafe weight gain thresholds and alerted a physician to see the patient proactively, before an emergency re-admittance was necessary.